Best Peanut Butter Cookies

-While “perfect” is relative, for me it's all about a cookie that's crisp and crumbly around the edges while dense and chewy in the center.
-Also, since it's called a peanut butter cookie, I think the flavor should be first and foremost about the PB.
+While "best" is a little different for everyone, for me, it's all about a cookie that's crisp and crumbly around the edges while being dense and chewy in the center.
+Also, since it's called a peanut butter cookie, I think the flavor should be all about the PB.
 It's also a nice bonus if it has some nutritional merits, so you don't feel quite as guilty about eating a bunch of them.
 With all that in mind, here's my Best Peanut Butter Cookies recipe.

-All baked goods are fundamentally made by mixing a starch with sugar and fat and adding some form leavening.
-The thing that sets cookies apart is that they have a relatively high sugar and fat content.
-This is what gives cookies their distinctly dense texture and taste, and why you wouldn’t want to eat a cookie the size of a slice of cake.
+All baked goods are fundamentally made by mixing flour with sugar and fat and adding some form leavening.
+The thing that sets cookies apart is that they have relatively high sugar and fat content.
+This is what gives cookies their distinctly dense texture and taste.

 For the sugar, I like using a combination of coconut sugar and brown rice syrup.
 The coconut sugar contributes some nutty caramel notes that work brilliantly with the peanut butter, while the brown rice syrup helps bind all the ingredients together.

-In case you’ve never worked with it, rice syrup is a very thick liquid sugar that’s made from malted brown rice.
-It has a viscosity like chilled honey (even at room temperature) and is part of the reason these cookies are so delightfully chewy.
+Rice syrup is a very thick liquid sugar made from malted brown rice.
+It's thick and sticky texture (like chilled honey, even at room temperature) is what makes these cookies so delightfully chewy.
 Both coconut sugar and brown rice syrup should be available at high-end grocery and health food stores, as well as online.
 If you don't have coconut sugar, brown sugar will work as a substitute.
 As for the brown rice syrup, any thick liquid sugar like honey (not vegan), molasses, or corn-syrup will work.

-I usually prefer creamy PB for my sandwiches, but I like using chunky peanut butter for these cookies because it means I can add chunks of peanuts to them, without getting out a knife and cutting board.
+I usually prefer creamy peanut butter for my sandwiches, but I like using chunky peanut butter for these cookies because it means I can add chunks of peanuts to them, without getting out a knife and cutting board.
 If you don't want pieces of peanuts in your cookies, smooth peanut butter will work fine.
 I've used ordinary peanut butter, which contains salt and sugar, so if you use natural peanut butter that doesn't include either, you may want to add a bit more sugar and a pinch of salt to compensate.

-For my convection oven, six minutes at 355 degrees F gives the perfect balance between a crisp ring of crumbly cookie surrounding a chewy center.
-However, you need to keep in mind that baking time is dependant on how big you make the cookies, the type of oven you have, and how accurate the thermostat is (most ovens have a wide margin of error).
+In my convection oven, 7 minutes at 355 degrees F gives the perfect balance between a crisp ring of crumbly cookie surrounding a chewy center.
+How thick you make the cookies and variations between different ovens will mean your baking times will vary.

-Unfortunately, you can't tell what the final texture of the cookies will be while they're still hot, so you may need to make a couple of batches to nail the perfect timing for your oven.
+Unfortunately, you can't tell the final texture of the peanut butter cookies while they're still hot, so you may need to make a couple of batches to nail the perfect timing for your oven.
 The good news is that these cookies don't contain any eggs, which means you can eat the dough raw.
 If you want to ensure your cookies are chewy from the first batch, I'd recommend erring on undercooked.

 Variations on Peanut Butter Cookies